jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 refactor in which what was a root node is pushed down a level by being suspended from a new parent.

-why jsonpath-like syntax allows upgrading message semantics without causing problems [SOA] how to guarantee non-breakages? could publish 'supported queries' that are guaranteed to work
+why JSONPath-like syntax allows upgrading message semantics without causing problems [SOA] how to guarantee non-breakages? could publish 'supported queries' that are guaranteed to work